 Email sign-up forms must outline what potential subscribers should expect from your marketing emails, how they'll benefit from them and how their data will be processed and privacy protected.

-Pre-ticked checkboxes are a definite no-no under new GDPR rules.
+Pre-ticked checkboxes are a definite no-no under GDPR.
 Positive opt-in is all about ensuring clear confirmation of consent to receive marketing communications.

 Here are some fundamental ways to increase new subscriptions on your website: